 Cellular Tower Inspections

 We now take for granted that we’ll have cell service almost everywhere we travel, but we rarely think about the complex infrastructure of tens of thousands of cell phone towers needed to support our roaming freedom.
 Ranging from just a few stories to as tall as a skyscraper, the expensive equipment on these towers needs to be cataloged, inspected, and maintained every year.
 Drones provide the perfect solution: no one needs to risk a long, tiring climb just to read serial numbers and check for lightning damage.
-Instead, drones can ascend to the tower in a few seconds and record every detail with high resolution zoom cameras like the DJI Zenmuse Z3 or the Zenmuse Z30.
+Instead, drones can ascend to the tower in a few seconds and record every detail with high resolution zoom cameras like the DJI Zenmuse H20T or the DJI Matrice 30T